-On November 20, China‘s gaming approval authority, the National Press and Publication Administration (NPPA), approved 119 video games, which includes 112 domestic and 7 imported titles.
+China’s gaming approval authority, the National Press and Publication Administration (NPPA), has announced the approval of 119 online games for November, which includes 112 domestic and 7 imported titles.
 This approval list reflects the country’s continued focus on supporting the gaming industry while selectively allowing foreign titles into the market.

 One notable addition among the imported games is NetEase’s Pro Evolution Soccer Online.
 Developed by Japan’s Konami Digital Entertainment and now branded as eFootball, the game caters to football fans worldwide.

 So far in 2024, the NPPA has granted licenses to 1,274 new games, including 1,184 domestic and 90 imported titles.
-This number has already surpassed last year’s total, signaling a strong recovery for China’s gaming industry after the 2021-2022 hiatus.
+This number has already surpassed last year’s total, signaling a strong recovery for China’s gaming industry.

 In October, the NPPA approved 128 games for domestic release, including Goddess of Victory: New Hope, a localized version of Goddess of Victory: Nikke, an anime-inspired role-playing shooting game created by South Korean studio Shift Up.